common-fate/docs-archive/docs/approvals/sso/google.md

 Then click **Continue,** followed by **Done**.
 This will now have created a new service account.

 Next we will need to delegate domain-wide authority to the service account.
-This requires a admin user account to access the Admin console.
+This requires an admin user account to access the Admin console.

 From your Google Workspace domain's [Admin console](https://admin.google.com/) (different to your GCP admin console), go to **Main menu > Security > Access and data control > API Controls**.